-We have visited the village second time and provide the 3000 kg rice and other support, Considering our responsibility, now we are working on to make few houses for the victims in need as a sustainable program.
+We have visited the village a second time and provide the 3000 kg rice and other support; considering our responsibility, now we are working on making few houses for the victims in need as a sustainable program.
 We are thankful that so many people are helping in the Kathmandu Valley.
-However, we are focused on more remote villages and mountains where there is much less support.
-We need to provide help for them with basic needs such as food, fuel, clean water, hygiene products, and most importantly the shelters.
+However, we are focusing on more remote villages and mountains where there is much less support.
+We need to provide help for them with basic needs such as food, fuel, clean water, hygiene products, and, most importantly, shelters.

 We are helping with food and tarpaulin as emergency support; however, as said earlier, our primary goal is to provide more help for the victims and provide them some support for disaster recovery and relief efforts in response to the region of Nepal impacted by this earthquake.

 Thank you to all of our friends, guest, and great people for your great help.

 ABOVE THE HIMALAYA TREKKING has established a library in the countryside of Nepal.
 It is a small school library called “The Himalayan Library” located in Maidi Ukhubari Dhading Jwalamukhi Gaunpalika ward no 1.
 The library is fully supporting by Puru Timalsena, managing director of Above the Himalaya Trekking, and by Mr. Jim and Mrs. Carol Jonen, who is our honorary members from the U.S.A.
 Mrs. Val Riches from Australia has helped to edit the texts and is involved in many other social projects in Nepal as well Read More.